activedocument/activedocument/README.md

 ```

 Do **not** install the `mongoid` and `mongoid-ultra` gems at the same time.
-When loading, Mongoid Ultra will raise a `GemConflict` error if
+When loading, ActiveDocument Ultra will raise a `GemConflict` error if
 `mongoid` gem is present in your bundle.

 ## Compatibility